Master of Science in Nursing (M.S.N.)

-Explore the nursing science master’s degree program at the University of Alaska AnchorageWith a focus on diverse, rural and underserved populations, the accredited master’s in nursing program at UAA offers professional nursing practice, theory and research in the context of Alaska’s diverse populations and health care delivery system.
+Explore the Master of Science in Nursing degree program at the University of Alaska AnchorageWith a focus on diverse, rural and underserved populations, the accredited Master of Science in Nursing program at UAA offers professional nursing practice, theory and research in the context of Alaska’s diverse populations and health care delivery system.

 Nursing science scholarships and financial aid

 Online classes and distance learning

 National certification exams